servexyz/repo-genesis-lib/README.md

 ---

 1. What happens in the event that someone clones a repo in two locations ?
 Do branches persist across two locations?
+2. Will there be pathing issues with relative repos in Windows environment ?